Frequently Asked Questions

 Can I contribute extra to WA Cares to get additional benefits?

 WA Cares is a social insurance program like Social Security, not a savings account.
-Everyone who meets contribution requirements and has a care need gets access to the same lifetime benefit amount ($36,500, adjusted annually for inflation).
+Everyone who meets contribution requirements and has a care need gets access to the same lifetime benefit amount ($36,500 grows over time with inflation).

 WA Cares is working with the insurance industry to develop a market for supplemental private long-term care insurance policies.
 These policies would allow people who want more coverage to use their WA Cares benefit as the deductible for their private policy.
 The WA Cares oversight body, the LTSS Trust Commission, made recommendations to the legislature in its January 2023 report about creating a market for supplemental private insurance.
 As more information becomes available, WA Cares will update the website and send a notification to the WA Cares mailing list